kromond/OptiSkelForUEScripts/README.md

 Make sure your skeleton's naming convention follows this pattern: `NameSpace_JointName`.
 Example: Jane_Root

-Select your skeleton hierarchy and run `OptiSkel_to_SKM.py` to get a T-Pose skeletal mesh.
+Select your skeleton hierarchy and run `serializeJSONPoses.py` then `OptiSkel_to_SKM.py` to get a A-Pose skeletal mesh that is in the same pose as UE Metahuman.